chromerai/shopping-chat-agent/README.md

 ### Agent System Limitations

-- **Max 5 Iterations**: Complex multi-step queries may hit iteration limits
+- **Max 5 Iterations**: Complex multi-step queries may hit iteration limits.
+Most operations are over in an average of 2.5 iterations, which means 4 ~ 5 API Calls to Gemini on average per operation/query ( not including Recommendation tool )
 - **Context Window**: Limited by Gemini's context length for long conversations
 - **Tool Calling Accuracy**: Occasional misclassification of when to use specific tools
 - **State Management**: Session context may become large over long conversations